 If you want to create your own skin care routine to fight Poikiloderma of Civatte, here is more information on how to do it:

 Dermatology Skin Care Regimen to Treat Poikiloderma of Civatte

 - Broad spectrum sun protection: I recommend mineral zinc oxide sunscreen every day.
 I also recommend using clothing, hats, and scarves to protect the skin that is so prone to this stubborn condition.
 Click here to see the sunscreens that I trust for my patients.

 - Pigment-lightening products, such as prescription tretinoin, glycolic acid, and even hydroquinone: Neck skin is sensitive and can usually only tolerate glycolic acid or tretinoin twice a week, but it still helps.
 The sides of the neck are more tolerant of these products than the central mid-neck area, which is good since that is where Poikiloderma of Civatte causes the discolored skin.
-My my Ultimate Pigment and Sun Damage Repair Kit, includes these key ingredients to treat stubborn skin discoloration.
+Ultimate Pigment and Sun Damage Repair Kit, includes these key ingredients to treat stubborn skin discoloration.
 My kit combines hydroquinone with retinol (a vitamin A compound that is in the retinoid family, just like tretinoin, but available without prescription), glycolic acid, a great broad spectrum sunscreen, plus a complete skin care routine to enhance penetration of the pigment correcting ingredients.